-One of the best kept secrets in manufacturing, chemical etching is the “go-to” technology for often complex, safety-critical, and exacting precision metal parts and components produced by leading names across all key industry sectors.
-Your competitors probably already use it, but will not share or discuss the benefits as they do not want to give away the secrets of the technology enabling their products.
+One of the best kept secrets in manufacturing, chemical etching is the “go-to” technology for often complex, safety-critical and exacting precision metal parts and components produced by leading names across all key industry sectors.
+Your competitors probably already use it, but don’t want to share the benefits as to not give away the secrets of the technology enabling their products.

-When benchmarking technologies that are able to produce “precision” metal parts, the field is narrowed, the key players being universally recognised as stamping, punching, laser cutting, and to a lesser extent, chemical etching.
+When benchmarking technologies that are able to produce “precision” metal parts the field is narrowed, the key players being universally recognised as stamping, punching, laser cutting and to a lesser extent, chemical etching.

-Within the context of these alternatives, the unique characteristics of chemical etching overcome many of the issues associated with traditional metal cutting technologies, and as such — in some instances — when looking for a cost-effective solution for the manufacture of precision metal parts, it is the only viable choice.
+Within the context of these alternatives, the unique characteristics of chemical etching overcome many of the issues associated with traditional metal cutting technologies, and as such — in some instances — when looking for a cost-effective solution for the manufacture of precision metal parts, etching is the only viable choice.

 Let’s start with design

-Before drilling down into the comparison between chemical etching and its traditional alternatives, a little time needs to be spent reversing into the design department.
+Before drilling down into the comparison between chemical etching and its traditional alternatives a little time needs to be spent reversing into the design department.

 Chemical etching has many attributes that can truly stimulate innovation and ’stretch the boundaries’ with the inclusion of challenging product features, enhancements, complexity, and efficiency, and it is important that design engineers fully exploit its potential.